 - Hives or red skin (primarily on the face, neck and/or chest)

-There are a lot of ingredients, additives and preservatives in beer that can cause negative reactions in some people.
-As mentioned above, symptoms of a bear intolerance can look like an allergic reaction, even if it isn’t actually one.
+There are a lot of ingredients, additives, and preservatives in beer that can cause severe allergic reactions in some people.
+As mentioned above, symptoms of a beer intolerance can look like an allergic reaction, even if it isn’t actually one.

 Some ingredients in beer that cause the most issues include:

 - Gluten (found in wheat, rye, and barley).
 This can really upset people with celiac disease as it’s found in numerous different types of beer and cider